dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

 * Use GovScan to draw strategic insight from open source adversary documents.

 ## Sponsor's Guide to Adopting GovScan
-1. Youre one stop shop for all research and prototype code: https://github.com/dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/tree/main
+1. Youre one stop shop for all GovScan files: https://github.com/dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/tree/main
-2.
+2. Review the "User Research" file

 ## Roadmap to Further Development
 #### Product Refinement